kartik-212004/Inquizzitive/README.md

-Here’s a concise and cleaned-up version of your **Inquizzitive: AI Quiz Generation** project overview and setup guide:

----

 # Inquizzitive: AI Quiz Generation 🚀

 **Inquizzitive** is a browser extension and web app that generates quizzes from educational content using AI.
 It's designed to support self-learning by turning text, files, or Google Docs into engaging questions.